GSMSTCSClub/how-do-i-code/README.md

 - [The Joy of Cryptography](https://joyofcryptography.com): A free undergraduate-level textbook that introduces students to the fundamentals of provable security.

 TODO

+### I want to learn about Web Design!

+- [The Odin Project](https://www.theodinproject.com/paths): A free resource aimed to give beginners a high-quality education.
+It currently has a curriculum that'll provide experience in web development.
+  - [Foundations](https://www.theodinproject.com/paths/foundations): Hands-on introduction to all tools for web development
+  - [Full Stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript): An exploration of how to build websites with JS

 ### I want to learn language \[X\].